Cybersecurity Specialists Needed in Malaysia

 As the Digital Economy takes the centre stage around the world, the risk of cybersecurity threats has also become prevalent.
 The threats have become increasingly sophisticated making the need for qualified cybersecurity experts to grow exponentially in Malaysia.

 Hence, there is an increasing demand for cybersecurity talent in Malaysia as the government looks to position Malaysia as one of the leading countries in Asean for cybersecurity resources.
-Communications and Multimedia Minister Gobind Singh Deo has said that the cybersecurity industry is expected to enjoy “phenomenal growth” within the next few years.
+Malaysia’s cybersecurity industry is expected to enjoy “phenomenal growth” within the next few years.

 Asean’s cybersecurity spending is forecasted to grow 15% CAGR (compound annual growth rate) between 2015 and 2025.
 In addition, Malaysia is one of the top three Asean countries that are expected to contribute 75% of the cybersecurity services market share by 2025